 What COP26 means and why the UN climate summit matters

-A guide to COP26, the UN climate summit due to take place in Glasgow in November 2020.
+A guide to COP26, the UN climate summit which is due to take place in Glasgow in November 2021.

 What does COP26 mean?